MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/3-navtables/readme.md

 > [!NOTE]
 > Your extension can mark multiple functions as `shared`, with or without associating them with a `DataSource.Kind`.
 However, when you associate a function with a specific `DataSource.Kind`, each function **must** have the same set of *required* parameters, with the same name and type.
 This is because the data source function parameters are combined to make a 'key' used for looking up cached credentials.

-You can test your `TripPin.Contents` function using your TripPin.query.pq file.
-Running the following test query will give you a credential prompt, and a simple table output.
+Build your connector after finalizing all the changes and test your `TripPin.Contents` function using the TripPin.query.pq file.
+You can continue to use the previously created credential or you can set a new one and then evaluate your current power query file.

 ```powerquery-m
 TripPin.Contents("https://services.odata.org/v4/TripPinService/")